intra2net/avocado-i2n/README.md

 avocado manu setup=full,update vms=vm1
 ```

 where any further overwriting parameters can be provided on the command line.
+In
+order to initate dry runs for instance you can use *dry_run=yes*.

 ### Tool options
 The auto plugin is a an instance of a manual run step from the manu plugin